ilanazane/ilanazane.github.io/docs/_posts/2023-01-13-OpenAIGym.md

     <dd>This provides extra information for training or debugging.</dd>
 </dl>

-<div class='info'> I am imagining that episodes in this context are akin to epochs.
+<div class='info'><i class="fa fa-info-circle"></i> I am imagining that episodes in this context are akin to epochs.
 After going through all of the steps per epoch, the environment is reset and the agent’s reward is set to 0. </div><br>

 ```python
 action = 0